hanai3Bi/Switch-OC-Suite/README.md

 ## Notice

-### Reserved and intended for personal use ONLY.
+Reserved and intended for personal use ONLY.
 It will NOT be actively maintained.

-Atmosphere is adding Mariko DRAM training support, which may shed light on EMC overvolting for Mariko.
-But RAM OC may not work on next AMS (or Hekate) version without proper modifications to mem tables.
+Except for 1600 MHz, RAM OC has been broken since Atmosphere 0.20.0 introduces DRAM training for Mariko.